darcy1zhang/Figure_Table_Generation/README.md

 python plot.py --vital_signal 'SP, DP, HR, RR'
 ```

 All the result file should be stored in the folder "./data/".
 And the name of the file should be "SP/DP/HR/RR_results.npy/csv".
+In the results file, the first column is ID, the second column is prediction and the last column is label.